kittykatattack/sound.js/README.md

 With just a little more work you could use the `wait` feature to build a simple music sequencer, and build your own mini-library of musical sound effects just for playing notes.
-If you need it, here's how to covert frequencies in Hertz to real note values:
+If you need it, here's how to convert frequencies in Hertz to real note values:

 [Note values of frequencies in Hertz](http://www.phy.mtu.edu/~suits/notefreqs.html)